kiwix/kiwix-js/TESTS.md

 Unit tests are implemented using Mocha.

-You can run the Unit tests with npm on Chrome with `npm test` in your terminal.
+You can run the Unit tests in a NodeJS environment with `npm test` in your terminal.
 Before running the tests, if you didn't already, you will need to fetch development dependencies (see "[Build system and setup](./CONTRIBUTING.md#build-system-and-setup)").
-If testing this way, make sure that `http-server` is not already running, because another copy is launched for these tests, and the ports may conflict.
-If running tests in parallel like this produces unexpected results (some tests might be too slow and assert before they have completed correctly), then you can run individual tests in headless mode with
-`npm run test-unit-firefox`, `npm run test-unit-edge`, etc. (see `package.json` for full list of scripts).
-Note that browsers need to be available in standard locations for this to work: they won't be fetched or installed by the script.

-We currently use [TestCafé](https://testcafe.io/) to run the Unit tests in headless browsers in GitHub actions.
-If you want to run this locally, you can find out which browsers it knows about by running `npx testcafe --list-browsers` (it may take some time to discover local browsers).

-When you run `npm test`, it will run the tests visually, not headless.
-The individual browser tests (e.g. `npm run test-unit-chrome`) are run headless.
-If you want to run these individual tests visually, not headless, it's easiest simply to open `tests/index.html` in the respective browser, and this allows you to debug.
-If you really want to do it from the commandline, then you'll need, e.g., `npx testcafe chrome ./tests/initTestCafe.js --app "http-server --silent -p 8080 ."` (adapt the browser as necessary).

 ## End-to-end tests